 The evolution of the total waste generated, as well as its distribution by FCC Group business lines, with respect to 2020, is shown below.
-The increase in waste generated in 2021 is mainly due to the progressive reactivation of projects paralysed during the Covid-19 situation in the Construction Area, which are resumed in project phases with higher waste generation.
-The increase in hazardous waste compared to the amount in 2020 is mostly due to the increase reported by the Construction business line, as the works have involved the management of contaminated earth and rocks.
+The increase in waste generated in 2021 is mainly due to the progressive reactivation of projects paralysed during the Covid-19 situation in the Construction area, which are resumed in project phases with higher waste generation.